schuchert/wikispaces/pages/FitNesse.Tutorials.1.md

 Now you can execute the page.
 Click on the **Test** button.
 The tests will fail dues to a missing fixutre.
 [FitNesse](http://fitnesse.org/) will color the first row yellow and add the message "//Could not find fixture: AddProgramsToSchedule.//".
 Now you must create a Fixture class and add it to the test page.

 ## Creating the Fixture
 If you are planning on using Eclipse and working in Java, then you can get a repository from github: [fitnesse-tutorials](http://github.com/schuchert/fitnesse-tutorials/tree/master).
-Review the instructions [[FitNesse.Tutorials.WorkingFromGitHub|here]].
+Review the instructions [here]({{ site.pagesurl}}/FitNesse.Tutorials.WorkingFromGitHub).

 Creating a fixture involves:
 * Creating class.